 It’s a good practice to revisit content that’s one to two years old.
 As you comb through your old posts, analyze these factors to see how you can improve:

-• Similarly, review all statistics and quoted research.
-If you published an article in 2020 with a link to a study from 2018, that statistic is now five years old.
+- Similarly, review all statistics and quoted research.
+If you published an article in 2020 with a link to a study from 2018, that statistic is now six years old.
 Can you find newer data to link to?
 In the digital marketing world where data changes at lightning speed, chances are high that you can.

-• Outdated references and information.
-Will a quip about Tiger King still resonate today?
-Perhaps, but a clever one-liner about The Last of Us is more on the pulse of today’s audiences.
-Similarly, tips and insights useful to your audience last year might lose their luster as new trends emerge.
+- Outdated references and information.
+Tips and insights useful to your audience last year might lose their luster as new trends emerge.

 Revisiting older content will ensure you maintain authority and relevance, which is why we recommend working it into your strategy roadmap.